chaurasia-namrata/terraform-provider-zoom/README.md

 1. Update the data of the user in the `resource` block as show in [example usage](#example-usage) and run the basic terraform commands to update user.
    User is not allowed to update `email`.

-2. Update the `status` of User from `active` to `inactive` or viceversa and run the basic terraform commands.
+2. Update the `status` of User from `active` to `deactivate` or viceversa and run the basic terraform commands.

 ### Read the User Data
 Add `data` and `output` blocks as shown in the [example usage](#example-usage) and run the basic terraform commands.